River Regime & Hydrographs (Edexcel IGCSE Geography)

 • A storm hydrograph shows the changes in river discharge after a storm event

-• The storm hydrograph has a number of features:
+• The storm hydrograph has several features:

 storm-hydrograph